Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Results and discussion

 The effective piezoelectric figures of merit for these optimised materials as shown in Figure \ref{fig:Bboth-foms} demonstrate the capability of the optimised periodic materials for engineering applications.
 Materials that are optimised for the Voigt bulk modulus generally demonstrate the largest values for the effective voltage constant $\bar{g}_h$ and electromechanical coupling figures of merit $\bar{k}_h$ owing to their reduced stiffness in the poling direction.
 However, the thin members that are present in the microstructures make them less desirable from a manufacturing point of view than the microstructures optimised for the Reuss bulk modulus.

 From an engineering perspective, structures at extreme values of either the effective hydrostatic strain coefficient or effective bulk modulus may not be manufacturable without significant difficulty and cost.
 For extreme bulk modulus values, closed-cell structures are present that are difficult to manufacture.
 On the other hand, thin members and complex geometric features are present for extreme values of the hydrostatic strain coefficient.
-It is therefore important to highlight structures that present excellent properties with simple geometric and topological features.
+It is therefore important to highlight structures that present excellent properties with no fine-scale features.
 In Figures \ref{fig:BVoigt-dh} and \ref{fig:BReuss-dh} we highlight two such structures that correspond to $\bar{d}_h=2.9\times10^{-10}$.
-These open-cell structures exhibit simple geometric features while possessing excellent properties.
+These open-cell structures exhibit no fine-scale features while possessing excellent properties.
 In particular, these structures provide a ${\sim}9$ times increase of the base material $d_h$; a ${\sim}43$ and ${\sim}50$ times increase of the base material $g_h$, respectively; and a ${\sim}7$ times increase of the base material $k_h$.
 These properties are achieved with a 50\% volume fraction at roughly 20\% and 11\% of the base material $B_\mathrm{Voigt}$ and $B_{\mathrm{Reuss}}$, respectively.
 Of course, different materials in these families of optimised structures may be more appropriate for specific applications.
-In future, we plan to consider the additive manufacture of these optimised metamaterials.
+In future, we plan to consider additive manufacturing constraints in the optimisation problem for metamaterials with extreme piezoelectric properties.